- Latest News

 We also have extra measures in place at our sites and facilities to support a clean, safe and well-sanitised environment.
 Any staff member presenting with cold/flu-like symptoms will be sent home immediately in accordance with government and health agencies advice and direction.

-All staff and volunteers will undergo COVID-Safe training and all Council facilities will have a COVID-Safe plan in place, along with strict hygiene and cleaning measures.
+All staff and volunteers will undergo COVID-Safe training and all Council facilities has a COVID-Safe plan in place, along with strict hygiene and cleaning measures.

 Where can I find out more about COVID-19?